owren/colorization_gan/README.md

 python test.py
 ```
 The most recently saved model is used on the test dataset.
 The result is saved to ``result/experiment_name/``.

+A trained model can be found at https://drive.google.com/drive/folders/1uMqtH-vjJnuymHuuT0J-nITrrBUuT7sm?usp=sharing.
+To use the trained model download the generator and discriminiator and put them in the models folder.
+Then add
+the filename of the generator on the first line of the models.txt file and the filename of the discriminiator to the second line.

 ## Acknowledgments
 Image-to-Image Translation with Conditional Adversarial Networks (https://arxiv.org/abs/1611.07004)